 South America offers the opportunity for a wide variety of adventures along with all types of spectacular scenery.
 Your journey can be filled with towering mountains, jungles, magnificent beaches, vineyards, icebergs, wildlife and more.
 To top it off, the fantastic food and hospitality may even rival those amazing vistas.
-These 24 must-see destinations will give you a good glimpse as to where to start.
+These must-see destinations will give you a good glimpse as to where to start.

 The Galapagos Islands are a one-of-a-kind destination, located roughly 575 miles off the coast of Ecuador.
 This microcosm of evolution offers some of the best up-close-and-personal wildlife encounters on earth, with the chance to snorkel with sea lions and turtles, stroll across desolate lava fields and watch the mating rituals of blue-footed boobies.
-This is the ultimate nature lover’s paradise, and perhaps one of the last unspoiled places on the planet where the boundaries of Mother Nature continue to be respected.
+This top destination in Ecuador is the ultimate nature lover’s paradise, and perhaps one of the last unspoiled places on the planet where the boundaries of Mother Nature continue to be respected.
 There is really no other place where you can see such a variety of wildlife in their natural state, unafraid of onlookers.
 As it’s unlikely to last forever, the islands are a must for any traveler’s list.

 Iguazu Falls, one of the great natural wonders in the world, is one of the most breathtaking sights on earth, featuring more than 250 waterfalls that are surrounded by the tropical jungle of Argentina and Brazil.
 In comparison, Niagra Falls seems like just the drip of a faucet tap.
 The Argentine side is the best to visit, as you can get especially up close and personal with the falls, feeling the mist on your skin.
 Taking the thrilling boat ride will get you even closer, but be prepared to get drenched.
 You’ll also be amazed at the brightly colored parrots soaring in the skies above and chatter away in nearby trees.